isaacs/jackspeak/README.md

             For example, in [tap](https://www.node-tap.org), `-bRspec`
             is equivalent to `--bail --reporter=spec`.

-        - Set `type: 'number'` to parse the environ as a numeric value, and raise an error if it is non-numeric.
-(Note: this is an inelegant API, and may change in future versions.)
+    - `num(options)` - An `opt` that is a number.
+This will be provided in the result as an actual number (rather than a string) and will raise an error if given a non-numeric value.

+        This is numericized by using the `+` operator, so any JavaScript number represenation will do.

+        All of the `opt()` options are supported, plus these:

+        - `min` - A number that this value cannot be smaller than.
+        - `max` - A number that this value cannot be larger than.

     - `list(options)` - An option which can take multiple values by being specified multiple times, and is represented in the result